Assassination of Shinzo Abe: Abe's schedule

-Assassination
+Attack

-While Abe was delivering his speech, the alleged perpetrator, Tetsuya Yamagami, was able to approach within several metres, despite the presence of security.
-At around 11:30 am, when Abe said, "Instead of thinking about why he [Satō] cannot do it ..." (「彼はできない理由を考えるのではなく...」), he was shot at from behind with a homemade gun resembling a sawn-off, double-barreled shotgun capable of firing six bullets at a time.
-The first shot missed and prompted Abe to turn around, at which point a second shot was fired, hitting Abe in the neck and chest area.
+While Abe was delivering his speech, the perpetrator, Tetsuya Yamagami, was able to approach within several metres, despite the presence of security.
+At around 11:30 am, when Abe said, "Instead of thinking about why he [Satō] cannot do it ..." (「彼はできない理由を考えるのではなく...」), he was shot at from behind by the masked Yamagami with a battery-ignited homemade gun with a pistol grip, which is made of metal pipes, wooden board and duct tapes and resembles a sawn-off double-barreled shotgun, capable of firing six pellets at a time.
+The first shot missed and prompted Abe to turn around and look towards the sound, at which point a second shot was fired, hitting Abe in the exposed neck and left chest.
 Abe then took a few steps forward, fell to his knees, and collapsed.
 Abe's security detained the suspect, who did not resist.
-According to security guards stationed during the assassination, the sound of the gunshot was very different from that of a conventional firearm, reminiscent of fireworks or tire blowout.
+According to security guards stationed at the scene during the assassination, the sound of the gunshot was very different from that of a conventional firearm, reminiscent of fireworks or tire blowout.
 This may explain the delay of response from Abe's bodyguards after the first round of gunshot.

 Treatment

 Paramedics arrived on the scene at 11:37 am, and an ambulance later arrived at 11:41 am.
-Six out of the twenty-four emergency responders at the scene later showed signs of post-traumatic stress disorder, according to the Nara City Fire Department.

 Police sources told NHK that Abe was initially conscious and responsive after being shot.
 A doctor who arrived at the scene said there were no signs indicating Abe was conscious.
-Shortly thereafter, he was transported to a local hospital by emergency helicopter with a wound to the right side of his neck and internal bleeding under his left chest, arriving approximately fifty minutes after being shot.
-He was reported to have no vital signs when he arrived at Nara Medical University Hospital in Kashihara, likely due to cardiopulmonary arrest prior to his arrival.
+Shortly thereafter, he was transported to a local hospital by emergency helicopter with a wound to the right side of his neck and internal bleeding in his left chest, arriving approximately fifty minutes after being shot.
+He was reported to have no vital signs when he arrived at Nara Medical University Hospital in Kashihara, due to cardiopulmonary arrest prior to his arrival.
 At 2:45 pm, a press conference was held by Prime Minister Fumio Kishida, who stated that Abe was in critical condition and that "doctors [were] doing everything they [could]".